 Now, Bell Laboratories engineers have discovered how to make connections faster

 Solder, they reasoned, wouldn't be needed if wire and terminal could be kept

 ... whipping the wire around it under high tension.
 The terminal bites into the

 wire, locking it securely into position.
 Thereafter the squeezed edges maintain

-a contact pressure of at least 15,000 pounds per square inch - even
+a contact pressure of at least 15,000 pounds per square inch - even under vibration

-billion connections that Western Electric makes each year for the Bell System.
+connections that Western Electric makes each year for the Bell System.
 It's another

 Bell Telephone Laboratories

-six-turn connection there are at least 20 clean contact areas impervious to
+six-turn connection there are at least 20 clean contact areas impervious to moisture

-which could damage miniature components ... no dropped solder or wire clippings to cause
+could damage miniature components ... no dropped solder or wire clippings to cause